What is the 2026 voyage route?

 +

-All 2026 legs are priced at €79 per day on a shared-cost basis, that's how the nonprofit covers food, fuel, harbour fees and maintenance, not a profit margin.
-Total cost depends on length: a 38-day Cape leg comes out around €3,000, while the 92-day Indian Ocean opener is closer to €7,300.
-Membership in Foreningen Neptun (75 USD per year) is a separate one-off requirement.
+2026 legs are priced on a shared-cost basis, roughly €70 to €80 per day, that's how the nonprofit covers food, fuel, harbour fees and maintenance, not a profit margin.
+Total cost depends on length: the 50-day ocean leg from Réunion to Cape Town is €3,499, while the 92-day Indian Ocean opener is closer to €7,300.
+Membership in Foreningen Neptun (€37 per year) is a separate one-off requirement.
 Exact totals per leg are in the pricing table on this page.

 Do I need experience to sail in 2026?